AdobeDocs/release-notes.en/help/current.md

 * Learn about new generative AI and agentic AI feature in CX Enterprise
 * Find all links to application-specific release notes
 * Find the latest learning opportunities available on Experience League (Adobe's CX Enterprise help site)
-* Get informed about new events
+* Get informed about new events on Experience League
 * See the latest Support articles

 <!--